switch120/angular-dungeon-master/angular/README.md

 ## Development server

-The `angular` folder of this app is shared at `/var/www` on the VM.
+This entire folder is shared at `/var/www` on the VM.

 Run `/var/www/npm start` for a dev server.
 Navigate to `http://host-name/` (or ip; configure in `vagrantfile`).